mongodb/kubeobject/README.md

 KubeObject allows for the management of Kubernetes using a simple object mapper to Rest API objects.

+# Examples

-# Example 1 -- Creating and updating a Custom Object
+## Creating and updating a Custom Object

 ``` python
 from kubeobject import KubeObject